pemo11/xsharpsummit24/README.md

 And all too in less than 1 minute.

 **disclaimer**: I know of course about the giant power and water consumption of modern AI data centers run by Amazon, Google, Microsoft etc. I have read that each query consumes 0.5l of water.
 I have been to Corfu in Septemer and heard that they had a dry summer on this green island and people are ask to save water (not the tourist of course) and the water supply will be reduced at night.
-So this a serious issue and the question for is who might have to pay a heavy price for our new "AI friends" that we aks sometimes real stupid questions? (not the like I was asking of course;)
+So, this a serious issue and the question for me is who might have to pay a heavy price for using our new "AI friends" when we ask sometimes real stupid questions? (not the like I was asking of course;)

 **tip:** If you ever will ask your AI friend to do a presentation for you, don't forget to let "him" include some typos;)